 Students enrolling in first degree courses at the University are eligible.
 Benefits include payment of all tuition fees and other compulsory fees, and living allowances (these latter being subject to a means test).
 The closing date for applications is 30th September in the year immediately preceding that for which the scholarship is desired.
-Full particulars and application forms may be obtained from the Officer-in-Charge, Sydney Branch Office, Department of Education and Science, La Salle Building, 70 Castlereagh Street, Sydney, 2000, or Box 3987, G.P.O.
-Sydney, 2001.
-Phone 25-5447.
+Full particulars and application forms may be obtained from the Department of Education and Science, La Salle Building, 70 Castlereagh Street, Sydney, 2000, or Box 3987, G.P.O.
+Sydney, 2001, Phone 2-0323.